Mercedes M157 Engine Problems

 Depending on which hose(s) is leaking specifically these are generally fairly simple, inexpensive repairs.
 Most coolant hoses are under $75 and relatively simple DIY repairs.
 As the hoses are inexpensive, it may make sense to preventatively replace any hoses in the general area.
 Especially as the M157 ages and miles accumulate.

 As we stated early, the M157 is a reliable engine overall.
-Don’t expect Honda-like reliability and cost of repairs, but the M157 is certainly more reliable than many high performance engines out there.
+Don’t expect Honda-like reliability and cost of repairs, but it’s certainly more reliable than many high performance engines out there.
 A few common issues include the timing chain, spark plugs, valve timing cover, and coolant hoses.
 Of course, this is not an exhaustive list of things that can go wrong with the M157.

-As the M157 continues to age expect more “common problems” to pop up.
+As the engine continues to age expect more “common problems” to pop up.
 That is simply the nature of high performance engines as they age.
 Nonetheless, the Mercedes M157 AMG engine is one heck of an engine.
-With a whopping 500+hp and respectable reliability record it’s hard to go wrong with the M157.
+With a whopping 500+hp and respectable reliability record it’s hard to go wrong with this engine.

 Similar Posts